Quater Back Junior FRH

 When Nicolas started his training as a rider with Olympic champion and riding master Klaus Balkenhol, Quater Back Junior FRH also arrived there in 2014 - directly from Spain.
 The chestnut had spent his youth in Southern Europe after his former owner Michelle Widner had bought him as a foal in Verden.

-Quater Back Junior, which we only call "July" in our stable, was accepted into the illustrious sports promotion squad of the Hanoverian Association in 2020 in recognition of his great career.
+Quater Back Junior, which we only call "Juni" in our stable, was accepted into the illustrious sports promotion squad of the Hanoverian Association in 2020 in recognition of his great career.
 As a sign he bears the abbreviation FRH.

 The dam Bonita bred the mare Starlight to Stedinger, who in turn became the dam of the licensed stallion Falstaff (by Ampere).